danrees84/awesome-archblue-theme/README.md

 ### Firefox theme

-There is a Firefox theme which compliements the Flat-Remix-Dark theme available [here](https://addons.mozilla.org/en-US/firefox/addon/flat-remix-dark/).
+There is a Firefox theme which compliments the Flat-Remix-Dark theme available [here](https://addons.mozilla.org/en-US/firefox/addon/flat-remix-dark/).
+I haven't checked the colors are exactly the same as the theme as it seemed close enough for my use.